Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 ### Phoenix Presence

 Phoenix Presence is built on top of Phoenix PubSub and is used to track the presence of users in a channel or process along with some metadata.
-The metadata can be used to track the state of the user, for example if the user is typing or online.
+The metadata can be used to track the state of the user, for example, if the user is typing or online.
 Phoenix Presence also provides us with features like handling diffs of join and leave events in real time or fetching the current presence state.
 As we learned in the previous section, LiveViews are long-lived processes.
 This makes it possible to use Phoenix Presence to track the presence of users in a LiveView.

 Phoenix Presence is easy to integrate into our application.
 We just need to add a presence module to our application and add it to our supervision tree.
-The following example shows how a presence module could look like:
+The following example shows how a presence module could look:

 ```elixir
 defmodule MyAppWeb.Presence do